KrishangSaharia/SchedulerAPIDjango/README.md

 ## General info
 This project includes scheduling Django Rest APIs, it uses AdvancedPythonScheduler module for scheduling tasks.
 This contains 2 endpoints -
 one for scheduling and other one is ping endpoint to check whether the server is alive or not .
+All api endpoints had been created in scheduler app.

 ### 1. Scheduling Endpoint :
 This requires two arguements - first arguement will be datetime string in the format '%d/%m/%y %H:%M:%S (IST)' .
 For eg. 09/01/21 13:39:30 .